 If you want to have a pure, or at least almost 100% CBD based products, you should take Isolate, as these products have almost zero presence of any other component.

 Many of our readers are concerned that if they use CBD products, they might fail drug tests at work.
-The answer is very straight forward and simple – as long as you do not have presence of THC in your product, you will not fail a drug test.
+The answer is very straightforward and simple – as long as you do not have the presence of THC in your product, you will not fail a drug test.
 Therefore, we strongly recommend to you to carefully read our product reviews and make sure the product you chose has a lab certificate and has no presence of THC.

 You need to take CBD oil with food or right after your meal.
 The reason for this is the way our digestion system works.
 When you take CBD oil orally, the ingredients are absorbed into our bloodstream through digestion.
 The liver is where CBD absorption rate can be improved with eating specific types of food.